What is the qualified business income deduction?

 Now would be a good time to pause for a few definitions.

-A pass-through business is a sole proprietorship, partnership, LLC or S corporation.
+A pass-through business is a sole proprietorship, partnership, LLC (limited liability company) or S corporation.
 The term “pass-through” comes from the way these entities are taxed.
-Unlike a C corporation, which pays corporate federal income taxes, a pass-through entity’s business income “passes through” to the owner’s individual income tax return.
-In other words, “the business” doesn’t file taxes, the owners do.
+Unlike a C corporation, which pays corporate income taxes, a pass-through entity’s business income “passes through” to the owner’s individual tax return.
+In other words, the business passes through its income and deductions to the owners.

-Qualified business income is the business’ net income, with a few exceptions.
+Qualified business income is the net amount of a business’s income, with a few exceptions.
 QBI doesn’t include:

-investment income, such as capital gains or losses, dividends, or interest
+- investment income, such as capital gains or losses, or dividends

 The IRS has a full list of exceptions to QBI in its Facts About the Qualified Business Income Deduction.